NorfairKing/smos/smos-docs-site/content/unreleased.markdown

 * `smos-server`: Changed the default log level from `Warn` to `Info`.
 * `smos-sync-client`: Changed the default log level from `Warn` to `Info`.
 * `smos-web-server`: Renamed `--web-port` to `--port`.
+* `smos-single`: No longer parses directory settings that it doesn't use.